Driftless Area: Ecosystem

 The Midwest Driftless Area Restoration Effort is a multi-agency cooperative effort to restore the landscape.

-The main issues are water pollution from agricultural and animal runoff, and erosion.
-Many farmers in the region utilize contour plowing, strip cropping, and other agricultural practices to reduce soil erosion due to the hilly terrain.
-Water pollution is particularly critical in karsted regions such as this, in that it can degrade or destroy prime cold water fish habitat.
-Soil erosion presents the Army Corps of Engineers with a particular problem, in that it requires them to dredge the Mississippi River shipping channels to keep them open.
+The main issues are erosion and water pollution from agricultural and animal runoff.
+Many farmers in the region use contour plowing, strip cropping, and other agricultural practices to reduce soil erosion due to the hilly terrain.
+Water pollution is critical in karsted regions such as this because it can degrade or destroy prime cold-water fish habitat.
+Soil erosion presents the Army Corps of Engineers with a problem that requires it to dredge the Mississippi River shipping channels to keep them open.
 Trout Unlimited is part of this effort, if only because of the superb cold-water streams the region supports.
-A symposium was held in October 2007 in Decorah, Iowa, "to share the results of research, management and monitoring work in the Driftless Area."
+A symposium was held in 2007 in Decorah, Iowa, "to share the results of research, management and monitoring work in the Driftless Area."
 The Nature Conservancy is also interested.

 The Driftless Area contains more than half of the world's algific talus slopes, a type of small, isolated ecosystem.
-These refugia create cool summer and fall microclimates which host species usually found further north.
+These refugia create cool summer and fall microclimates that host species usually found further north.
 They contain at least one endangered species, the Iowa Pleistocene Snail, and a threatened plant, the Northern monkshood.
-The Driftless Area National Wildlife Refuge was primarily carved out of the Upper Mississippi River National Wildlife and Fish Refuge in order to protect these species and their associated ecosystems.
+The Driftless Area National Wildlife Refuge was primarily carved out of the Upper Mississippi River National Wildlife and Fish Refuge to protect these species and their associated ecosystems.

-Isolated relic stands of pines and associated northern vegetation are found in some locations where algific talus slopes are present.
-These trees survive in the cooler microclimate produced at these locations outside of their current range further north.
+Isolated relic stands of pines and associated northern vegetation are found in some locations where algific talus slopes exist.
+These trees survive in the cooler microclimate at these locations outside of their range further north.

-A particularly noteworthy annual event is the rising of fishflies, a kind of mayfly endemic to the Mississippi valley in the region.
+A noteworthy annual event is the rising of fishflies, a kind of mayfly endemic to the Mississippi valley in the region.
 These are aquatic insects attracted to light, which rise by the millions as adults to mate, only to die within hours.